ShaunFell/GRChombo_GeneralizedProca/Examples/GeneralizedProca/README.md

 Make sure LD_LIBRARY_PATH includes the path to libpetsc.so.*

-When running the make commands, it helps to add the option -j X , where X is an integer specifying the number of cores to use.
+When running the make commands, it helps to add the option -j X , where X is a natural number specifying the number of cores to use.
 On the BW Cluster, I usually set -j 30